 Behavior Expectations and Policies

 It is essential that a restaurant handbook define acceptable and inappropriate behaviors in the restaurant.
 When employees know their expectations and their limits, there will be fewer problems in the workplace. » More on Employee Discipline and Reward Systems

+Evaluations.
 Let employees know that their performance will be periodically evaluated.
-These evaluations can even lead to increases in wages, if your restaurant is in a position to offer this.
+These evaluations can even lead to an increase in wages, if your restaurant is in a position to offer it.

+Rewards and discipline.
 Establishing a rewards policy and a discipline system in the restaurant will help employees understand the consequences of their behavior, whether good or bad.
-Identify unacceptable behaviors, as well as those that result in immediate termination, such as harassment.
+Identify unacceptable behaviors, as well as those that result in immediate termination.
 In addition, clarify those behaviors that will make the employees stand out as leaders.

 Many restaurant employees will be handling cash while at work, either as a server, bartender or cashier.
 Having cash handling policies in place will help instruct employees on the proper way to handle money to minimize loss and maximize security and accuracy. » More on Cash Handling Practices for Restaurants